-We found one prior cost-effectiveness model for arsa-cel in MLD that the manufacturer developed and used in prior HTA submissions to FINOSE and NICE.21-23 An analysis was conducted by the manufacturer from a US payer perspective (poster presentation), which reported an incremental QALY gain of more than 30 compared to best supportive care from the modified societal perspective.21 In our model for the base case from the modified societal perspective, arsa-cel resulted in 13 QALYs gained compared to usual care.
+We found one prior cost-effectiveness model for arsa-cel in MLD that the manufacturer developed and used in prior HTA submissions to FINOSE and NICE.21-23 An analysis was conducted by the manufacturer from a US payer perspective (poster presentation), which reported an incremental QALY gain of more than 30 compared to best supportive care from the modified societal perspective.21 In our model for the base case from the modified societal perspective, arsa-cel resulted in 18 QALYs gained compared to usual care.
 There are several potential reasons for this difference.
-The reason that likely had the most impact was that the manufacturer assumed a stabilization period of 50 years, while we assumed 20 years.
-The manufacturer also used a utility set that allowed for negative values, while we used a calibrated set that did not allow for negative values.
-Furthermore, the manufacturer's model assumed a varying number of caregivers required by severity while we assumed one caregiver starting from GMFC MLD stage 2.
+The reason that likely had the most impact was how the treatment benefit and duration were implemented.
+The manufacturer assumed a stabilization period of 50 years after which patients progressed at a rate similar to the unstable partial responders.
+In our model, we assumed a stabilization period of 12 years after which patients reverted to the unstable partial responder state at a monthly probability of 0.02%.
+Furthermore, different sets of disutilities were used to capture quality of life impacts on caregivers.